 One line fitting our current social scenario comes from Joni Mitchell’s, Big Yellow Taxi.
 It says, “That you don’t know what you’ve got till it’s gone”.
 This is certainly the case pertaining to the honour our culture formerly gave to God.
 As goes worship so does common sense.
 Christians are of course aware that darkness is sure to follow the extinguishing of the light.
 But for the blind unbeliever, confident his sight is an inherent fixture of himself, the wake-up call will come ever so slowly.

 A case in point is made abundantly clear by the suggestions of a Swedish Journalist in the wake of last weeks terror attack in Stockholm.
-Rather than attacking the root of Islamic Fundamentalism gone awry we should now ban vehicles from inner cities.
+She proposes banning cars from inner cities.
+Rather than attacking the root of Islamic Fundamentalism gone awry we should now ban vehicles.
 Yes, the problem is not religious extremism bent on destroying Christianity, Judaism and the Western Hemisphere, but cars(see ‘Breitbart’ for story).
 ‘If we remove cars then we will be safe… cars and trucks.. and sharp spoons.’
 The twisted musings of yet another confused enthusiast of ‘political correctness’ has clearly missed the mark in outrageous fashion.

 Courage and Common Sense